Reorientation after dropping out of training

 Search for alternatives: What should we do next?

-• Complete a vocational orientation program to get to know your own skills and strengths even better.
+Career guidance measures help you to get to know your own skills and strengths even better.

 Don't worry about the future